etruel/wpematico/readme.txt

 > See all detailed changelog at [WPeMatico Releases](https://wpematico.com/releases/)

-= 2.9 Jun 19, 2025 =
+= 2.8.6 – Jun 21, 2025 =

-* Create the debug code to developers or customers use it
+* 🛠️ **New Debug Logs Tool!** Easily track what’s happening under the hood of WPeMatico with a dedicated log viewer in the Tools menu.
+Perfect for developers and advanced users.
+[Learn how to use it.](https://etruel.com/question/how-to-use-wpematico-log/)
+* ✅ Implemented **WP_Filesystem** for safer and more WordPress-compliant file operations.

 = 2.8.5 May 19, 2025 =